If you don’t find an answer to your question here, please contact us. We will gladly inform you.

 Do ethylene pipelines always run above ground?

 No, not always.
 Above-ground laid lockable pipe sections must be protected by suitable safety valves or equivalent safety devices against impermissible pressure increases due to thermal expansion.
 Safety valves must be tested and suitable for the specific application; their exhaust pipes must enable safe discharge.
 There are also underground piping systems.
-For example: After the construction of a pipeline system, an agricultural area has been recultivated and can fully used again for farming purposes because the pipeline has been laid at least 1.20 meters below the surface.
+For example, after constructing a pipeline system, an agricultural area has been recultivated and can be fully used again for farming purposes because the pipeline has been laid at least 1.20 meters below the surface.

 In a construction project, who must check whether a pipeline could potentially be damaged?

-For information about pipelines, for Germany we recommend the BIL online portal.
-BIL is a nationwide information system for pipeline research in Germany that provides comprehensive information of our pipeline system in a very simple way.
+For information about pipelines, for Germany, we recommend the BIL online portal.
+BIL is a nationwide information system for pipeline research in Germany that provides comprehensive information on our pipeline system in a very simple way.
 For more information, see www.bil-leitungsauskunft.de.

 This service is free of charge!